LowLevel73/pipesmith/README.md

   - **'skip_if_label':** Skips certain steps if a specific label is present on a function.
   - **'require_if_present':** Requires certain steps if another step is present.

+### Output Structure

+The output from the `generate_combinations` method is a list of tuples, where each tuple represents a valid combination of functions.
+Each element in the tuple corresponds to a function (or None if a step is skipped) from the respective step in the pipeline.

+Once you have the valid combinations, you can loop through them and execute each combination in sequence.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.